Three Valley restaurants recommended by Fish&Pips

 Just under the bridge on the right hand side in Courchevel, this restaurant serves burgers, salads and spaghetti bolognese and the snack bar outside serves a wide selection of hot and cold sandwiches, soups and salads.
 Big portions, reasonably priced.

-Extremely well located in the heart of the 3Vs this is a great lunch spot.
-The snack bar downstairs offers a huge and good quality sandwich, vat of soup and drink for only 10 Euros.
+Extremely well located in the heart of the Three Valleys, this is a great lunch spot.
+The snack bar downstairs offers a huge and good quality sandwich, vat of soup and drink for only 10 euros.
 A bargain!

 Courcheneige Snack Bar